AikidoSec/firewall-dotnet/docs/debugging.md

 # Debugging & Crash Report Guide

-This guide outlines how to collect crash reports and memory dumps for .NET applications on both Windows and Linux.
+This guide shows you how to collect memory dumps for .NET applications on both Windows and Linux.

-In the rare event that Zen is causing critical issues such as crashes or deadlocks, sharing these diagnostic files with us can significantly help in identifying and resolving the problem.
+In the rare event that Zen causes crashes or deadlocks, memory dumps help us identify and resolve the issue quickly.

 ## 1. How Memory Dumps Help us Diagnose Issues

 A memory dump is a snapshot of your application's memory at a specific moment.
 It contains threads, objects, stack traces, and more—essential information for deep diagnostics.
-These provide crucial insight into the problem and will help us resolve the issue.
 > [!WARNING]
 > Dumps may contain sensitive data (like passwords or personal info), so treat them carefully and follow your company's security policies.